Struct fortanix_sgx_abi::Usercalls [−][src]

 Setup a listening socket.

-The socket is bound to the address specified in addr
+The socket is bound to the address specified in addr. addr must be

 On success, a file descriptor is returned which may be passed to